BAJAJ FINSERV DIRECT LIMITED

 Penalties for Non-Compliance

-• Freezing of promoter shareholding
+• Freezing of promoter shareholding until compliance is restored

-• Suspension from trading in extreme cases
+• Suspension of trading in cases of prolonged or unresolved non-compliance

 Recent Developments and Trends